Run surveys. Get insights. Unlock growth.

 All it takes is two clicks (i.e., copy and paste).

 As long as you use one of our supported providers (e.g., Intercom Emails, Mailchimp, HubSpot, and 30 others), the survey will look exactly like the preview.
 You can find a full list under the Configure Tab in our survey panel.
-You can also use other email marketing tools, as long as they support HTML.
+You can also use other email marketing tools, like Gmail or Outlook, as long as they support HTML.

 The survey tool lets you edit colors, fonts, spacing, CSS, and much more.
 Depending on your subscription, you can even remove our branding and add your own.